 2. Leverage Social Media

 You’re fortunate enough to be running a small business in the age of free social media.
-The world is your oyster when it comes to free marketing!
+The world is your oyster when it comes to free marketing ideas!
 Create engaging, eye-catching and informative Facebook, Twitter and Instagram posts to attract the kind of followers who will buy your products.
 Also, take part in discussions and groups on LinkedIn and Facebook to develop both a following and a reputation as a thought leader.

 3. Reach Out to Other Thought Leaders in Your Industry